 Optina Diagnostics’ hyperspectral camera collects and processes the light intensity for a large number (225) of contiguous spectral bands at very high speeds.

 With the collection of sequential images of the retina, healthcare professionals and researchers are able to obtain monochromatic illumination wavelengths to build a hyperspectral cube of data.
 While providing a method for observing anatomical structures, this process also paves the way for an in-depth understanding of patient data through the use of spectral signatures – a breakthrough in localizing and quantifying specific biomolecules in the fundus.

 Step 3 :

 Every pixel in an image contains a continuous spectrum (in radiance or reflectance) where this vital information is then used to characterize biomarkers in the fundus with greater precision than ever before.
-The large volume of data is ideal for deep learning algorithms development.
+The large volume of data is ideal for machine learning algorithm development.